-In Person - Shares held in your name as the stockholder of record may be voted by you in person at the Annual Meeting.
-Shares held beneficially in street name may be voted by you in person at the Annual Meeting only if you obtain a "legal" proxy from the broker or other agent that holds your shares giving you the right to vote the shares and bring that "legal" proxy to the meeting.
+In Person - Shares of common stock held in your name as the stockholder of record may be voted by you in person at the Annual Meeting.
+Shares of common stock held beneficially in street name may be voted by you in person at the Annual Meeting only if you obtain a "legal" proxy from the broker or other agent that holds your shares giving you the right to vote the shares and bring that "legal" proxy to the meeting.